Myrmex/overview/cadmus/dev/backend/api.md

 </ItemGroup>
 ```

 >You can remove the Serilog sinks you are not going to use, like e.g. the PostgreSQL one.
+Also, typically you will add your project's `Cadmus.PRJ.Services` package(s).

 ## Settings